 He graduated valedictorian from the Mabalacat Elementary School in 1952.
 After completing high school in 1956, as valedictorian, at the Holy Angel University in Angeles City, he enrolled for civil engineering at the University of the Philippines, Diliman, Quezon City.
 He ended up earning an AB English degree from the University of the East, Manila.

-From UE where he was Editor-in-Chief of the campus paper DAWN, he moved on to professional newspapering in 1964 as diplomatic reporter of The Manila TIMES.
-He was covering the Senate and national politics when then President Ferdinand Marcos imposed martial rule and padlocked the Times in September 1972.
+From UE where he was Editor-in-Chief of the campus paper DAWN, he moved on to professional newspapering in 1964 as diplomatic reporter of The Manila Times, then the English-language daily with the biggest circulation in Asia.
+He was covering the Senate and national politics when then-President Ferdinand Marcos imposed martial rule and padlocked the Times in September 1972.

-Upon the assassination of opposition leader Ninoy Aquino in 1983, Pascual went on self-exile in the United States.
-There he published and edited The Filipino TIMES, a progressive weekly Fil-Am newspaper based in the San Francisco Bay Area.
+With the assassination of opposition leader Ninoy Aquino upon his return to Manila in 1983, Pascual went on self-exile in the United States.
+There he published and edited The Filipino Times, a progressive weekly Fil-Am newspaper based in the San Francisco Bay Area.

-After the 1986 EDSA Revolt sent Mr. Marcos fleeing to Hawaii, Pascual returned to Manila to become Editor-in-Chief of the Inquirer.
+After the 1986 EDSA Revolt that sent the ailing Marcos fleeing to Hawaii with his family, Pascual returned to Manila to become Editor-in-Chief of the Inquirer.

 The Philippines at a glance